arothmel/scotts-postgres/README.md

 Have db client such as psql installed on local machine (For windows users.
 DBeaver will probably work.
 I haven't tested yet. )

 ### Step One
 Create a folder on your local machine.
 Call it postgres or scots-postgress for example.
+The folder name represents the project name.
 Inside that folder create a file and call it Dockerfile.
 Next copy this text into the newly created Dockerfile.

 ```